Feeling off usually isn’t a mystery—it’s boredom disguised as confusion.

 Incorporating The Mindset Long-Term

-- Weekly new thing: Aim for one unique thing a week after the challenge.
+- Aim for one unique thing a week after the challenge.

-- Monthly themes: Each month, for 30 days, focus on a different area (food, fitness, skills).
+- Monthly themes: Each month focuses on a different area (food, fitness, skills).

 - Yearly big challenge: Pick one big unexplored thing each year (learn a language, run a marathon).